directus/directus/docs/reference/app/components/v-dialog.md

 # Dialog

-Renders an overlay with a flex slot rendering whatever content you pass
+Renders an overlay with a flex slot rendering whatever content you pass.

 ## Usage